Gretta Sarfaty: Personal life

 Gretta was born in Athens in 1947 and was named Alegre Sarfaty, from parents of Italian, Greek and Turkish origin.
 In 1954, her family moved to São Paulo, Brazil.

 At the age of 17 she married José Grzywacz; she has three children from this marriage: Victoria Sarfaty Grzywacz, Pedro Grzywacz and Rafaela Grzywacz Goodman.

-Nowadays, the artist is established in Sao Paulo,Brazil, spending some brief periods of the year between New York, London and Italy.
+Nowadays, the artist is established in São Paulo,Brazil, spending some brief periods of the year between New York, London and Italy.

 Artistic career

 Throughout her career Gretta exhibited mainly in São Paulo, New York and London.
 In the 70s she participated in numerous solo shows in Brazil displaying her early paintings.
 Her world travels and mixed background has had an important influence on her more contemporary visual work – particularly her photography and collages which deal in themes of identity and culture, although her art is not restricted just to the canvas.
 Marchant's work embraces a wide range of media including installation, photography, video, paintings and performance.